-By applying IGS’s product line of ceramic Anti-Slagging technology, we coat the boiler tube surface with a very smooth, slick material that restricts the slag from building up in the first place.
+By applying IGS’s product line of ceramic Anti-Slagging, or boiler deslagging, technology, we coat the boiler tube surface with a very smooth, slick material that restricts the slag from building up in the first place.
 This is effective in superheat regions, nose arches, and waterwall locations.
 Furthermore, if there is less slag on the tubes, you can also do less soot blowing which will further prolong your tube life.

 To address the second point (soot blowers eroding the tube during operation), IGS applies a high alloy material using its HVTS (High Velocity Thermal Spray) process to produce a homogenous (particles typically <50um), hard and tough material to withstand the energy generated by the soot blower.